ugtrain/ugtrain/examples/README.md

 value.
 The difference here is that we can toggle the watching between on and off.

-Possible memory regions: "stack".
+Possible memory regions: "stack" and "lib <lib_name>".
 Otherwise, the exe regions are assumed.

 The absolute address of a value on the stack is calculated by `libc stack end - forward stack offset` (at AbsAddress).
 Libmemhack reads the libc stack end from within the game process and sends it to ugtrain.
 Execution is delayed by 1s to provide the game a chance to fill the stack first.
-This is a mix between static and dynamic memory.
+This is a mix between static and dynamic memory cheating.
 **Be careful with this!** It can easily corrupt the stack and crash the game.
 Example: Amount of credits in the game endless-sky.

+Static memory within a library (PIC) is configured with "lib <lib_name>".
+Ugtrain reads the memory maps and adds the load addresses of the found libraries in every cycle until all configured libraries are loaded.

 ### ValName [Region] AbsAddress p PtrMemName <"once" or "always">